Google Search

-Google Search (also known simply as Google or google.com) is a search engine operated by Google.
-It allows users to search for information on the Web by entering keywords or phrases.
-Google Search uses algorithms to analyze and rank websites based on their relevance to the search query.
-Google Search is the most-visited website in the world.
-As of 2025, Google Search has a 90% share of the global search engine market.
-Approximately 24.1% of Google's monthly global traffic comes from the United States, 5.6% from India, 5.5% from Japan, 4.8% from Brazil, and 3.7% from the United Kingdom according to data provided by Similarweb.
-The same source reports that 58% of users are male and 42% are female.
+Google Search (also known simply as Google) is a search engine operated by Google.
+It allows users to search or ask for information by entering keywords or phrases on a website page or in an installed application program.
+It uses algorithms to analyze and rank websites based on their relevance to the query.
+Its "AI Mode" uses generative artificial intelligence (AI) to respond to queries.
+It is the most-visited website in the world; and as of 2025, it has a 90% share of the global search engine market.